Bent (Matchbox Twenty song): Commercial performance

+Outside Anglo-America, "Bent" charted in several other countries.
+In Costa Rica, the track reached number four on El Siglo de Torreón's singles ranking, compiled by Notimex.
+On Australia's ARIA Singles Chart, "Bent" first appeared on the week starting May 8, 2000, at number 28.
+On May 22, it ascended to its peak of number 19, giving Matchbox Twenty their fourth top-40 Australian hit.
+The song stayed within the ARIA top 50 for 12 weeks, leaving the chart on the week starting August 7.
+At the end of the year, the Australian Recording Industry Association (ARIA) ranked the track at number 89 on their year-end chart, and the single shipped over 35,000 copies in Australia, qualifying it for a gold record there.
+In neighboring New Zealand, "Bent" gave Matchbox Twenty their first charting New Zealand hit when it debuted at number 40 on the RIANZ Singles Chart on May 28, 2000, and began rising up the ranking.
+After a two-week fall starting on June 18, the song reversed direction and moved to number 20, its peak, on July 9, remaining there for the following week as well.
+In total, "Bent" logged 16 weeks inside the New Zealand top 50.

 Music video

 The video, directed by Pedro Romhanyi, seems to be a bit of a play on Rob Thomas' increased profile following the 1999 mega-hit, "Smooth", since it features other members of the band mistreating him.
 It starts with him being hit by a car driven by Adam Gaynor.
 As he lies on the ground, Kyle Cook shows up and empties Thomas of all money in his wallet.
 After this, Rob recovers from the car hit and walks off, singing the chorus.
 After the first chorus, he bumps into Paul Doucette.
 Rob sings a few more lines to a clearly unimpressed Paul, who basically shoves Rob out of his way.
 At this point Rob walks off again, singing the second chorus, and the wind seems to hit him stronger than it hits other people.
 He then heads into an alley where day and night intermix.
 He is assaulted yet again by Kyle Cook, at which point, Brian Yale shows up apparently to help him off the ground.
 Rob refuses the hand and walks off, eventually leaving the alleyway and emerging back into the daylight, when the events seem to recur from the beginning of the video.